Repair the tone first.

 The child needs to know the adult is safe again.
 Keep it short, own your part, and avoid explaining why you lost it while the child is still activated.

-Repair is not pretending the hard moment was fine.
-It is the adult coming back to safety, clarity, and connection: "I am responsible for my part, our relationship is still intact, and the boundary can still be real."
+Repair isn't pretending the hard moment was fine.
+It's the adult coming back to safety, clarity, and connection: "I am responsible for my part, our relationship is still intact, and the boundary can still be real."

 Ruptures are part of close relationships

 Even warm, responsive caregivers have moments that miss, overwhelm, or scare a child.
-The protective piece is not perfection.
-It is whether the adult can notice the rupture and come back in a way that restores safety.
+What protects the child isn't perfection; it's whether the adult can notice the rupture and come back in a way that restores safety.

 Children organize around the adult's return